Tamarindo (drink): History

 The tamarind plant has origins in India where it has been commonly utilised as a shade tree.
 In the 4th century BC tamarind was common among the Greeks and ancient Egyptians and has since been distributed and cultivated in over 50 countries worldwide, notably in Asia (in particular the Indian subcontinent), parts of the Middle East and Latin America.
 During the 16th century tamarind was introduced into Mexico where it became commonly used as a flavour of aguas frescas.
 Aguas frescas are a type of non-alcoholic beverage, comprising water, sugar and one or more seasonal fruits, seeds, cereals or flowers which are sold primarily in Mexico and other Latin American countries and have since been introduced into the United States.
 Aguas frescas are commonly sold at street vendors as well as at restaurants and taquerias and are traditionally served from an authentic Mexican glass dispenser (a vitrolero) with a ladle and poured over ice.
-Aguas frescas are beverages typically enjoyed with meals or as a refreshing beverage (usually consumed in the warmer months).
+Aguas frescas are beverages typically eaten with meals or as a refreshing beverage (usually consumed in the warmer months).
 Tamarindo is one of the many popular flavours of aguas frescas, alongside other flavours such as horchata and hibiscus.